letruongzzio/Mental-Attention-States-Classification-Using-EEG-Data/PRML - Report.md

 *Figure 1: Data projected onto different lines*

-In the example (*Figure 1*), projecting the data onto different lines ($d_1$ and $d_2$) demonstrates that projecting along the first principal component ($d_1$) results in overlapping classes, making classification difficult.
-However, projecting along a secondary component ($d_2$) separates the classes clearly, facilitating better classification.

-This suggests that preserving all the information from PCA does not always lead to the best results.
-The key is to find a projection that maximizes class separation.
-Linear Discriminant Analysis (LDA) addresses this issue by focusing on maximizing class separability in dimensionality reduction tasks.

-**LDA is both a dimensionality reduction and a classification technique**.
-Unlike PCA, which is unsupervised, **LDA is a supervised method that seeks a projection that maximizes the separation between classes**.
-The new dimensionality will be at most $C-1$, where $C$ is the number of classes.

-#### 4.1.1.2.
-Linear Discriminant Analysis for Classification Problems

-**1. Basic Idea**

-LDA, like many classification methods, begins with binary classification.
-Returning to *Figure 1*, the bell curves represent the probability density functions (pdf) of the data projected onto different lines.
+In the example (*Figure 1*), the bell curves represent the probability density functions (pdf) of the data projected onto different lines.
 The standard normal distribution is used as an approximation, though the data does not have to follow a normal distribution.

 The spread of each curve reflects the standard deviation.
 A narrower spread indicates less dispersion, while a wider spread shows greater dispersion.
 Projecting data onto $d_1$ results in significant overlap between classes, while projecting onto $d_2$ leads to better separation, making classification more effective.